DailyDisco/DailyDisco/README.md

 - 🌱 I’m currently learning **React, Data Visualization, Data Science with Python, and AI**

-- 👯 I’m looking to collaborate on **a Social Media App or a Ecommerce App**
+- 👯 I’m looking to collaborate on **a Social Media App or a E-commerce App**

 - 🤝 I’m looking for help with **Tik-Tak-Toe JavaScript**